electricui/electricui-embedded/README.md

 `btn` or `switch_left` for example.

 This is allowed to be any char/byte array with length ranging from 1 to the defined max message ID length in electricui.h.
-The library relies on null-terminated strings if the length is less than max.

-For this reason, null-termination characters are illegal in the actual messageID.
+While the protocol has no reliance on null-terminated strings for the messageID and allows any byte value for these fields, the library will terminate on null characters for ascii based messageID's.

 As the header provides a internal/developer bit, we don't need to worry about collisions with userspace message IDs.

-## Payload Length

-10-bits are allocated for payload length to provide payloads up to 1kB in size.

-As long running messages aren't best practice, restricting this to the size of the inbound message buffer size is recommended.

-Any messages longer than the limit should be handled somewhat automatically by the offset functionality for large data-structures.

 ## Address Offsets